OctaDist/OctaDist.github.io/installing.md

 ### Linux

-OctaDist is available on Python package index library, which can be found at [https://pypi.org/project/octadist]().
+OctaDist is available on Python package index (PyPI) library, which can be found at [https://pypi.org/project/octadist]().

-The end-user can use `pip`, a Python package-management system, to find and install OctaDist and other dependencies simultaneously.
+The easiest way to install OctaDist for the end-user is the use of `pip`, a Python package-management system.

-Installing OctaDist can be completed in a few steps as follows:
+Installing OctaDist can be done in a few steps, as follows:

 1. Use ``pip`` command to install OctaDist:
    ```sh